(Photo Credit: Chris Cardoza, Reebok)

 You may have heard the saying, “abs are made in the kitchen” before.
-Fun fitness fact aside, it’s actually truer than you think, because your sit-up and core routine can never out run your carb-induced belly.
+Fun fitness fact aside, it’s actually more true than you think, because your sit-up and core routine can never outrun your carb-induced belly.

+Do you want to improve your run splits, high-intensity exercise tempo runs, half marathon and marathon PRs?
+How about optimizing your body’s ability to run faster for longer periods?
 Want to train for your marathon and ACTUALLY lose weight?
-You’ll be surprised–or not–by the amount of people who fuel incorrectly during their marathon training, gain weight in the process, and crash HARD on race day as a result.
+You’ll be surprised by the number of people who fuel incorrectly during their marathon training, experience weight gain in the process, and crash HARD on race day as a result.

 It’s not the running, but the eating that needs attention!

 Your body learns to burn what it’s regularly fed.
 So, if you’re fueling your body mostly on fat your body will adapt and burn more fat.
 But if you use carbs as a source of fuel for physical activity, that’s what your body will go to first!”

 Before we get too far, let’s first define *Metabolic Efficiency (ME for short) so we are all on the same page: